N720720/lindemann/README.md

 * `-l`: Saves the individual Lindemann-Index of each Atom in a lammpstrj, so it can be viewed in Ovito.
 * `-v, --version`: Prints the version of the lindemann package.
 * `-ti, -timeit`: Uses timeit module to show running time
+* `-m, --mem_use`: Calculates the memory use.
+Run it before you use any of the cli functionality despite the -t flag
 * `--help`: Show this message and exit.

 ## Demo